 So far, we used creator to build a playable skeleton of a wall jump game, we dropped in a ton of graphics to customize it including our menus.

-Here in chapter two, we would work on the foundation of level design and discuss editing the collision shapes for our new graphics.
-We will bring in a new enemy into our game and bring it to life by going into great detail on the object settings and the object components.
+Here in chapter two, we will work on the foundation of level design and discuss editing the collision shapes for our new graphics.
+We will bring a new enemy into our game and bring it to life by going into great detail on the object settings and the object components.

 First, let’s talk about Collision Shapes.

 A collision shape is the shape of an object as “seen” by the collision/physics engine.
 Collision Shapes are what Buildbox uses to decide when objects interact.

 For example my character looks like it hits the wall and has stopped because the collision shape of my character has collided with the collision shape of the wall, and so without collision shapes the graphic for my character would just fly off the screen and it would be no fun.